yrzam/findb/README.md

 ```
 is_rebalance - whether the transaction is a part of self-transfer / exchange
 is_passive - whether the income or expense is passive (see definition below)
+is_initial_import - whether the transaction is an upload of the existing assets for accounting (thus it is neither active nor passive income/expense)
 ...
 ```